edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * A manifest _MAY_ have a viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
+    * A manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
-    * A sequence _MAY_ have a viewing direction, and it MAY be different to that of the manifest.
+    * A sequence _MAY_ have exactly one viewing direction, and it MAY be different to that of the manifest.
-    * A canvas or content resource _MUST NOT_ have a viewing direction.
+    * A collection, canvas or content resource _MUST NOT_ have a viewing direction.
-    * A range or layer _MAY_ have a viewing direction.
+    * A range or layer _MAY_ have exactly one viewing direction.

 viewingHint
 :   A hint to the client as to the most appropriate method of displaying the resource.
 This specification defines the following possible values: